ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 is a very practical font with a massive collection of Unicode characters, and its derivatives, Menlo and Hack just to name two, are tremendously popular among developers.

+## Roboto Mono

+Roboto Mono is developed by Google as part of the Roboto family, which is a constantly evolving typeface that is widely used in Android devices and websites for its superior readability.
+Its non-monospace sans serif version, Roboto, is the current [most popular font on Google Fonts](https://fonts.google.com/?sort=popularity).

+This font, along with DejaVu Sans Mono, is sadly at the bottom of my list.